michael-lazar/rtv/README.rst

 ------------
 Installation
 ------------
-Reddit Terminal Viewer is Py2/Py3 compatible.
-The quickest way to install is through pip.
+The recommended installation method is pip.

 .. code-block:: bash

    $ sudo pip install --pre rtv

-Alternatively, you can install directly from the repo using python setuptools.
+Alternatively, clone the repo and install with python.

 .. code-block:: bash